-1 Well-Positioned Wellness tourism is riding a wave of demographic and lifestyle trends that is putting proactive health, mindfulness, and prevention at the center of consumer decision-making.
-2 Preventive and Proactive Wellness tourism and medical tourism occupy distinct yet complementary spaces, meeting consumer needs along the vast heath continuum.
-3 High-Yield Domestic wellness tourism represents a large opportunity that can be leveraged to attract higher-spending international tourists.
-4 Think Local Locally-rooted offerings are a key differentiator to attract travelers who seek authentic, place-based experiences.
-5 Healthy Hotels To Hospitals New and varied business models are emerging to meet the wellness needs of travelers.
-6 Government Support Governments are recognizing the wide commercial benefits of wellness tourism, as well its impact on the health of their economy and their citizens.
+Well-Positioned Wellness tourism is riding a wave of demographic and lifestyle trends that is putting proactive health, mindfulness, and prevention at the center of consumer decision-making.
+Preventive and Proactive Wellness tourism and medical tourism occupy distinct yet complementary spaces, meeting consumer needs along the vast heath continuum.
+High-Yield 3 Domestic wellness tourism represents a large opportunity that can be leveraged to attract higherspending international tourists.
+Think Local 4 Locally-rooted offerings are a key differentiator to attract travelers who seek authentic, place-based Healthy Hotels To Hospitals 5 New and varied business models are emerging to meet the wellness needs of travelers.
+Government Support on the health of their economy and their citizens.